JosefEreq/ITSecGuide/README.md

 <br></br>

 # 	Firefox (Specific)
-##### Some security measures require you to install an extension while other require a setting in the Firefox settings or config editor.
+##### Some security measures require you to install an extension while other require changes in the settings or config editor.
 The config editor can be accessed by entering <em>about:config</em> into the URL/search bar.
 | Level | Title | Description | Note |
 | :---        |  :----:   |    :----:   |         ---: |
 | <b>Advanced</b> | Disable 3rd party cookies. | <b>Config editor:</b> network.cookie.cookieBehavior = <em>"1"</em> | To prevent sites on different domains from reading share each others cookies. |